floraklein/essays/Zizania palustris/README.md

 # Introduction

 On New Year’s Eve 2018, the White Earth Nation of [Ojibwe](https://pluralism.org/anishinaabe-ojibwe-ways) formally recognized the legal rights of manoomin, also known as [wild rice](https://en.wikipedia.org/wiki/Wild_rice) (_Zizania palustris_).
 This declaration in tribal law included manoomin’s right to exist, flourish, regenerate, and evolve.
 The recognition of wild rice legal rights in tribal court is one of many cases in a global movement aimed at recognizing the legal rights of species and ecosystems.
 It is believed to be the first case in the United States brought before a tribal court on behalf of the [rights of nature](https://en.wikipedia.org/wiki/Rights_of_nature) and attempts to establish legal rights for species and ecosystems.
-The case reflects an assertion of the close relationship between plant, people, and landscape predicated on an understanding of kinship and mutual reliance according to Indigenous worldview.
+The case reflects an assertion of the close relationship between plant, people, and landscape predicated on an understanding of kinship and mutual reliance according to Indigenous worldview.[^1]

 <param ve-image
 src=“wc:Wild_rice_in_McGregor,_Minnesota.jpg"